Comparisons12 min read

 Is Binance available in the US in 2026?

 Not the global version.
 US residents must use Binance.US, which is a separate legal entity.
-Even then, Binance.US isn't available in all 50 states — availability shifts, so check their website before signing up.
-And never use a VPN to access Binance Global; it violates their terms of service and creates genuine legal and tax exposure.
+And even then, Binance.US isn't in all 50 states — availability changes, so verify on their site before signing up.
+Never use a VPN to access Binance Global; it violates their terms and creates real legal and tax problems.

 Which exchange has lower fees — Coinbase or Binance?